 Our remodeling agreement contains every product we will install in your home and a list of every necessary task.
 The agreement is very detailed and comprehensive; you can use it to follow the progress of your remodel from start to finish.
 The scope of work in your contract becomes the body of the site project binder that is referenced daily by your lead carpenter & the project coordinator.

 Signature Kitchens Additions & Baths does not compromise on quality.
 We provide a two-year warranty on all workmanship and pass all manufacturer warranties directly to you.
 We are certain that your newly designed space will provide you with a lifetime of satisfaction.

-Design Retainer Fees are based upon project size and complexity.
-Typical Design Retainers based upon project size are:
+Design retainer fees are based upon project size and complexity.
+Typical design retainers based upon project size are:

-$900.00 Projects less than $25,000.00, such as hall bathrooms, closets, and design & materials only.
+- $1,900.00 Projects less than $50,000.00, such as hall bathrooms, closets, and designs for materials only.

-An Architect typically charges 5% to 7% of the anticipated project costs for permit drawings and 7% to 10% of anticipated project costs for working drawings.
-An architects drawings are his work product.
-An Architects fees are spent in exchange for the drawings and are not credited to the project in any way.
+An architect typically charges 5% to 7% of the anticipated project costs for permit drawings and 7% to 10% of anticipated project costs for working drawings.
+An architect’s drawings are his work product.
+An architects’ fees are spent in exchange for the drawings and are not credited to the project in any way.

-Signature’s design retainer fees are considerably lower than Architect’s fees because our product is the remodel or materials only sale.
+Signature Kitchens Additions & Baths’ design retainer fees are considerably lower than architect’s fees because our product is a remodel or materials-only sale.
 Our fees are meant to give you and your designer the investment of time necessary to achieve good design.

-Signature Kitchens Additions & Baths does not release concept drawings or allow removal of color pallets from the showroom.
+Signature Kitchens Additions & Baths does not release concept drawings or allow removal of color palettes from the showroom.
 Nor do we allow pictures or copies to be made of our work.
 Retainer fees are not refundable.